Updated Mar 01, 2026

 Android Google Play Store 3–7 Days Google Play Account ($25 one-time), Store Assets

 Keep in mind that web app updates go live immediately, but updating a mobile app requires submitting the new version for review by Apple or Google.
-To use custom domains and publish to app stores, you’ll need at least the Adalo Starter Plan, which costs between $36 and $45 per month.
+To use custom domains and publish to app stores, you'll need at least the Adalo Starter Plan at $36/month—which includes unlimited app updates once published and no usage-based charges.

 Conclusion